gleantap/iOS/README.md

            git clone https://github.com/gleantap/gleantap-ios.git

-2.Drag the fallowing framework file into your xCode Project Workspace.
+2. Drag the fallowing framework file into your xCode Project Workspace.

-3.Go to General > Embedded Libraries and add the GleanTap.framework to that.
+3. Go to General > Embedded Libraries and add the GleanTap.framework to that.
 Also, add CoreLocation.framework to the Linked Frameworks  & Libraries.

 # Initializing & Configuring